Contact Lindsey

 Level Three: Upgrade Your Toolset

-If you really want to get serious about using LinkedIn for lead generation, I highly recommend upgrading from a free account to LinkedIn’s Sales Navigator Professional subscription.
-Whereas other LinkedIn Premium options target job seekers or recruiters, Sales Navigator is designed to optimize the sales process.
+If you really want to get serious about using LinkedIn for lead generation, I highly recommend upgrading from a free account to LinkedIn’s Sales Navigator Core subscription.
+This LinkedIn Premium option is designed to optimize the sales process.

 Once you upgrade, you’ll see a special dashboard that enables you to categorize and save leads into lists.
 The advanced lead filtering also helps you quickly identify the right people.
 Sales Navigator also automates much of your manual prospecting by notifying you when LinkedIn members who meet your criteria are active, saving you time and effort.